Azure/azure-quickstart-templates/acs-mesos-full-template/README.md

 ![Image of Mesos container service on azure](https://raw.githubusercontent.com/rgardler/azure-quickstart-templates/acs/acs-mesos-full-template/images/mesos.png)

-You can see the following parts:
+In the image above, you can see the following parts:

 1. **Mesos on port 5050** - Mesos is the distributed systems kernel that abstracts cpu, memory and other resources, and offers these to services named "frameworks" for scheduling of workloads.
 2. **Marathon on port 8080** - Marathon is a scheduler for Mesos that is equivalent to init on a single linux machine: it schedules long running tasks for the whole cluster.